untrobotics/botathon/controller/README.md

 * python 3+
 * [SimpleBLE](https://github.com/OpenBluetoothToolbox/SimpleBLE)
 * [SDL2](https://wiki.libsdl.org/SDL2/Installation) and [PySDL2](https://github.com/py-sdl/py-sdl2/tree/master)
-  * *Ensure the SDL2 dll is in the same directory as the script*
+  * *You can also use the PySDL2-dll package instead of installing/compiling SDL2 yourself*
+  * *If you're not using PySDL2-dll, you may need to set an environment variable `PYSDL2_DLL_PATH` to the directory holding the SDL2 dll (or equivalent).*
 # Usage

 Name the peripheral "BotathonTeam{number}" (where {number} is anything) and begin broadcasting.